 — Holly in “Galahad, Inc.”

 Dashiell Hammett once said “Maybe there are better writers in the world but nobody ever invented a more insufferably smug pair of characters.
 They can’t take that away from me” The couple he was referring to were Nick and Nora Charles, the detective couple at the heart of his last novel, The Thin Man, and the stars (as played by William Powell and Myrna Loy) of six beloved films.

 But Hammett never meet NICK and HOLLY WEST.

 * * * * *

-I thought I’d read almost everything Robert B. Parker had written, but I just discovered an amazing little Parker one-off short story with a married detective couple, tucked away in a 2006 collection of — get this — basketball-themed crime stories.
-The story’s just a charming scribble, really, only sixteen pages, but ohmygod did he ever channel Hammett’s Nick & Nora!
+I thought I’d read almost everything Robert B. Parker had written, but I just discovered an amazing little Parker one-off short story with a married detective couple, tucked away in a 2006 collection of–get this–basketball-themed crime stories.
+The story’s just a charming little dribble, really, only sixteen pages, but ohmygod did he ever channel Hammett’s Nick & Nora!

 The story’s called “Galahad, Inc.” and I stumbled across it in a 2006 collection, Murder at the Foul Line, edited by Otto Penzler, who actually edited several sports-themed collections back then.
 I was in a used bookstore in Valencia, a few miles down the road, and the price was great (just a couple bucks, I swear, honey) for a hardcover in great shape, with stories by Lawrence Block, Jeffrey Deaver, George Pelecanos, S.J.
 Rozan and hold the friggin’ phone!!!